Ephymuiruri/Phase1-Project/README.md

 # Phase1-Project: Discover The world.
 Date 2024/04/15
 ### overview
-This project is a web application that allows users to explore and discover information about countries around the world.
+This project is a web application that allows users to explore and discover information about countries around the world.Hence allowing them to choose where they would want to visit.

 ## Table of Contents